Antsotso

-Antsotso or Antsoso is a town and commune in Madagascar.
+Antsotso or Antsoso is a rural municipality in Madagascar.
 It belongs to the district of Betafo, which is a part of Vakinankaratra Region.
 The population of the commune was estimated to be approximately 15,000 in 2001 commune census.

 Only primary schooling is available.
 The majority 92% of the population of the commune are farmers, while an additional 8% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are maize, potatoes and soya.

+Geography

+The town lies at the river Landratsay and north from Betafo.